endoflife-date/endoflife.date/CONTRIBUTING.md

     # A mandatory regex that is used to parse headlines.
     # Parse into major/minor/patch named groups
     # You can also pass a list of regexes here, and matches for any of those will be considered
+    # This needs to be a Python-Compatible regex
     regex: 'Distribution Release: (?P<version>\d+.\d+)'
     # A template to render default value is same as in `git` above
     # https://github.com/endoflife-date/release-data/blob/main/src/distrowatch.py
     template: '{{version}}'
+  # A maven group/artifact URL.
+For eg, for tomcat, the search URL is https://search.maven.org/artifact/org.apache.tomcat/tomcat
+  # which would become org.apache.tomcat/tomcat here.
+  - maven: org.apache.x/abc

   # Use this if the product has a custom script updating releases
   # in release-data repository.
 This will enable the footer note